Which of the following best describes the main difference between... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the main difference between complete and incomplete metamorphosis in insects?
+Which of the following best describes the main difference between primary succession and secondary succession?

 A